BobMooren/valcon-pbi-theme-template/README.md

 # Theme Template

-Valcon (Sneaker Faqtory) template of Power BI JSON file
+Valcon template of Power BI JSON file

 ## To Do